Are you wondering how to make a will without a lawyer? Online will makers could be the solution you need.

 Most people think making a will is expensive or time-consuming.
 The best online will makers let you draft your last will and testament or provide you with other necessary legal documents.
 Sometimes, you can even do it for free!

 Your online will can be legally binding, just like one a local lawyer drafts.

 Most households can make an online will in less than 15 minutes.
 You can appoint guardians for your children and choose an executor.

-While anyone can get an online will, complex estates should consider using a local attorney.
+While anyone can get an online will, complex estates should consider using a local legal professional to ensure their legal documents are valid.
 Some examples include owning a business or having property in multiple states.

-Fabric is one of the few free online will makers.
+Fabric is a life insurance company that has a free online will maker.
 You start by answering several questions to personalize your will.
 Free will revisions can be made at any time.

 It’s even possible to add these features to your will: